The Red Convertible

-"The Red Convertible" is a short story from Love Medicine, a collection of narratives written in 1974 by American author Louise Erdrich.
+"The Red Convertible" is a short story that appears in Love Medicine, a collection of narratives written in 1974 by American author Louise Erdrich.

 The story focuses on the relationship dynamics between Lyman Lamartine and his brother Henry, a soldier who was deployed in the Vietnam War.
 The Lamartine family lives on a reservation, just as Erdrich's did.
 The author, who is of German and Native American descent, lived in Wahpeton, North Dakota, as a member of the Turtle Mountain Band of Chippewa in the 1960s.

 Plot summary

 "The Red Convertible" is set in 1974 on a Chippewa Native American reservation in North Dakota.
 The setting briefly extends as far as Alaska, when Lyman and Henry embark on a road trip.

 Lyman Lamartine narrates the story and recounts memories of his relationship with his brother, telling of the good times they had with the car until Henry's deployment to Vietnam and the events following Henry's return.

 Three years after enlisting, Henry returns home and Lyman sees how he has changed during his time away.
 The old Henry has been replaced by a war-hardened soldier who cannot simply rejoin his and Lyman's youthful brotherly relationship.
-Henry wears only broken-in clothes and military boots from his time in Vietnam; he is either withdrawn or "jumpy and mean."
+Henry wears only broken-in clothes and military boots from his time in Vietnam; he is either withdrawn or "jumpy and mean".
 Lyman had purchased a colored television for his mother, and now regrets doing so when he sees Henry entranced by the vivid colors, rather than the seemingly distant black and white of the television they had before.

 Lyman mentions the car, hoping that those memories will help Henry.
 Lyman takes a hammer to the car in the hope that his brother will notice it and want to repair it.
 When Henry sees the run-down convertible, he works on restoring the car for a month.
 Meanwhile, Lyman still hopes that the car returns his brother to who he was before.

 After Henry fixes the car, the two take it for a drive and end up down at the river.
 Henry tries to give Lyman full ownership of the car but Lyman constantly refuses, and two brothers start to wrestle and fist-fight over the issue.
 When Lyman hits Henry's chin, Henry begins to laugh and tells Lyman to take good care of the car.
 The brothers enjoy a short moment of laughter and then sit and think about how things used to be.
 Then Henry tells Lyman that he needs to cool off, so he runs and jumps into the river.
 Henry remarks apathetically that his boots have filled with water and he goes under in the current.
 Lyman rushes to rescue his brother but to no avail.
 Lyman then turns on the car and sends it into the river, watching it sink to its demise just like Henry.